ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Postdoctoral Research Scientist in the Mathematics of Computation group at the [IBM T.J.
+I am a Research Scientist in the Mathematics of Computation Department at the [IBM T.J.
 Watson Research Center](https://research.ibm.com/) in New York.
 I was previously a Swartz Fellow in Theoretical Neuroscience at Yale University.
 I completed my PhD in Neuroscience at Rutgers University, and my BA in Mathematics at Washington University in St. Louis.

 I am from NYC.
-My hobbies include walking slowly, experiencing leisure, among a few others.

 <!---
 [My CV](https://drive.google.com/file/d/1nAB5iUn_TU9C3Y_Iysdx6VjkXRfYP8oi/view?usp=sharing)